McCoyBot/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-of-search.md

 ![A schematic diagram showing the flow from lists/libraries to index, and from search page to index to search results page.](media/33dc2915-da17-4276-b8eb-79609d485d33.png)

+## Make sure the content can be found

+The content must be crawled and added to the search index for users to find what they're looking for when searching in SharePoint Online.

+See [Make sure content can be found](https://docs.microsoft.com/en-us/sharepoint/make-sure-content-can-be-found) to learn how to:
+- Make content searchable.
+- Crawl and index content.
+- Search for content across Office 365 and on-premises SharePoint Server at the same time.

+## Make the search results presentable

+Presenting search results the right way makes content easier to find.
+See [Make the search results look great](https://docs.microsoft.com/en-us/sharepoint/make-search-results-look-great) for tips on how to manage the Search Center and use Web Parts to help each user narrow the scope of their search results.

+## Show relevant search results

+All search results are not relevant to everyone all the time.
+See [Show the right search results](https://docs.microsoft.com/en-us/sharepoint/show-relevant-search-results) for ideas about how to produce targeted search results.

+## Logs, limits, and reports

+Usage logs and reports provide snapshots of query statistics and what users are searching for, while limits set parameters on search results.
+See Check logs, limits, and reports for tips on:
+- How to create logs and reports.
+- Find what content the crawler has added to the search index.
+- How queries are performing.
+- Create limits for search queries, such as number of entries in a custom search dictionary or size of documents which can be crawled.